-St. Paul’s Preschool Director and teachers hold a BA in Early Childhood Education or related discipline, and meet or exceed Virginia state licensing qualifications.
-The staff also regularly receives in-service training, and attend annual conferences to further their education.
+St. Paul’s Preschool Director and teachers hold a BS in Early Childhood Education or related discipline, and meet or exceed Virginia state licensing qualifications.
+The staff completes 16 hours of Continuing Education hours yearly.
+All teachers are certified in First Aid and CPR.

 The following are the annual preschool registration dates:

 - Preschool Registration(for the upcoming school year): Late January/early February (for members of St. Paul’s); late/mid-February (for currently enrolled non-member students and siblings); mid-February (open enrollment)

 Enrollment is based on a first come, first served basis, and classes do fill up quickly.
 Registration forms and additional information are made available in late January.